-a ROM socket.
-ROM socket zero will disable all the ROMs without disabling ROMPLUS+. character used to select the entry point into the ROM.

-All ROMs must have at least one entry point.
+<ROM socket number> is a value from 0 to 6, and selects a ROM socket.
+ROM socket zero will disable all the ROMs without disabling ROMPLUS+. <entry point> is a character used to select the entry point into the ROM.
+All ROMs must have at lease one entry point.
 Entry point A is the first entry point, B is the second entry point, etc.

-There are no spaces between the command character, the Ram socket number, and the entry point character.
+There are no spaces between the command character, the ROM socket number, and the entry point character.
 The brackets are not typed.

-4. RAM is enabled and disabled by bit 7 of the control word.
+4. RAM is enabled and disabled by bit 3 of the control word.
 The top 256 bytes of any selected ROM is not available when RAM is enabled.
 If RAM is disabled by any ROM, then it must be enabled before the ROM returns.